 **The following information is meant to give the novice keeper a BASIC place to start with the species.
 More information (web links, infographics, recommended books, etc.) can be found on the RESOURCES section of the website. **

-Sulcatas are a fantastic tortoise that evolved to tolerate hot, dry climates.
-In the 1980s they were imported for the pet trade and now are over-bred and surpassing Red-Eared Sliders in rescues.
-Every Sulcata that comes through the rescue is preceded by “I had no ideal how destructive or big they got.”
+Sulcatas evolved to tolerate hot, dry climates.
+In the 1980s they were imported for the pet trade and now are over-bred and surpassing Red-Eared Sliders in number of rescues.
+With every Sulcata that NWT rescues comes the words “I had no ideal how destructive or big they got.”
 Sulcatas reach 100+ pounds and can turn any yard into a field of craters.

 Inform yourself before you purchase, or better yet, adopt a Sulcata to ensure you can provide for its needs.

-Truth: Sulcatas dig holes, big holes, and never stop
+Truth: Sulcatas dig holes, Big holes.
+They never stop digging these holes

 In their natural environment Sulcatas dig huge burrows that are long and deep.
 Like gophers or rabbits, Sulcatas are always working on their burrows, they are never done.

 Truth: Sulcatas are destructive

 Sulcatas are nomadic by nature and do not tolerate lack of space.
 If a Sulcata wants to get out of a pen, it will.
 Tenacious and powerful are understatements.
 Underground barriers, secure pens and a large amount of space are required.